-We are consulting with each school district to discuss plans/procedures to continue providing weekend meals to children through our Backpack Program.
+We are consulting with each school district to discuss plans/procedures to continue providing weekend meals to children through our Backpack Program during the school year.
 If you have questions about your school’s Backpack distribution, please contact your school’s district office.

 Our Senior Food Box Program will continue as usual at this time, taking every precaution to keep the most vulnerable population safe.